Building a BIG & POWERFUL chest can be a challenge if you are focusing on the wrong exercises and reps.

 If you don’t put a heavy load on your pecs, you will not stimulate maximum hypertrophy and growth.

-A good rule of thumb to follow is that you should make sure that 80 percent of your compound sets are done at 70-80+ percent of your 1 rep max.
+You should make sure that 80 percent of your compound sets are done at 70-80+ percent of your 1 rep max.

 “Repping out” and chasing the “pump” in the 15-20 rep range may feel good, but the pump is short lived, and it won’t translate into maximal muscle growth.